Board & Staff

 DR. AGNES COUTINHO

-Dr. Coutinho has always been fascinated by the health benefits of physical activity, particularly prevention and management of chronic metabolic diseases, such as diabetes and CVD.
-She completed her undergraduate degree in Kinesiology and Health Science, followed by MSc degree specializing in exercise physiology and metabolism at York University (Toronto).
-At York she obtained the Fitness Assessment & Exercise Counseling Certificate, as well as the Certified Fitness Consultant (CFC) and Professional Fitness & Lifestyle Consultant (PFLC) certificates through the Canadian Society for Exercise Physiology.
-She then moved to the UK to complete a PhD in medical sciences (specializing in Endocrinology) at the University of Edinburgh.
-Dr. Coutinho stayed for an additional 4-year Postdoctoral position funded by the Medical Research Council, UK.
-Currently, she is an Asst.
-Program Head of Kinesiology at the University of Guelph-Humber in Toronto and the Director of Health Communications for Urban Poling Inc. These complementary and exciting roles fit incredibly well with her personal and professional goals around health and wellness, and promotion of active and healthy living.
+The health benefits of physical activity, particularly prevention and management of chronic diseases, especially Type 2 diabetes, have always fascinated Agnes.
+She completed her undergraduate degree in Kinesiology and Health Science, followed by a MSc degree specializing in exercise physiology and metabolism at York University (Toronto).
+At York, she obtained the Fitness Assessment & Exercise Counseling Certificate, as well as the Certified Fitness Consultant and Professional Fitness & Lifestyle Consultant certificates through the Canadian Society for Exercise Physiology.
+She then moved to the UK to complete a PhD in medical sciences (specializing in Endocrinology) at the University of Edinburgh, and remained in the UK for a postdoctoral position funded by the Medical Research Council.
+Currently, Agnes is the Assistant Program Head of Kinesiology at the University of Guelph-Humber in Toronto.
+Together with her role as Board Director and Past Chair at NADA, these complementary and exciting roles fit incredibly well with her personal and professional goals around health and wellness, and promotion of active and healthy living.

 David Gill was born and raised in Mashteuiatsh, an Innu community.
 David left his native community at 19 to pursue my goal of becoming a world-class athlete, dream that was eventually fulfilled when he made it to team Canada in athletics (800-1500m) from 2005 to 2007.
 Parallel to his athletic career, he is CEO of TotalCoaching, a software company I built to give easier access to personal trainers, to anyone with an Internet connexion.
 TotalCoaching is currently being used by thousands of personal trainers and hundreds of thousands of health enthusiasts from over 40 countries around the world.
 David believes physical activity is not sufficiently recognized as the most important factor for diabetes prevention.